 - H = part-time, full-year

-- FH = full-time, part-year (first semester or second semester)
+- FH = full-time, part-year (first or second half of the year)

-- HQ = part-time, part-year (first semester or second semester)
+- HQ = part-time, part-year (first or second half of the year)

 So if you were completing a Master's thesis in History, studying part-time for part of a year, your thesis code would be HIST5HQ.